Felty's Syndrome (cont.)

 - Find a local Rheumatologist in your town

-What are the symptoms of Felty's syndrome?
+What are the signs and symptoms of Felty's syndrome?

 Some patients with Felty's syndrome have more infections, such as pneumonia or skin infections, than the average person.
 This increased susceptibility to infections is attributed to the low white blood counts that are characteristic of Felty's syndrome.
 Ulcers in the skin over the legs can complicate Felty's syndrome.

-What causes Felty's syndrome?
+What specialists treat Felty's syndrome?